New Zealand Base Ordnance Depot, Egypt and Italy 1940-46

 2 BOD Formed

-The NZAOD was disbanded, and its functions were absorbed into the NZ OFP mobile AOD section.[20]
+The NZAOD was disbanded, and its functions were integrated into the mobile AOD section of the NZ OFP.[20]

 NZAOD DISBANDED FEB 1944

-From the existing NZ BOD Ordnance Depot at Advance Base in Bari, 2 NZ BOD was formed as a unit of the NZEF.
-Carrying out the same role as the NZ BOD in North Africa, 2 NZ BOD was also a Reinforcement Depot for the NZOC in Italy and also included a Stores Convoy Unit.
+From the established NZ BOD Ordnance Depot at Advance Base in Bari, 2 NZ BOD was established as a unit of the NZEF.
+Fulfilling the same role as the NZ BOD in North Africa, 2 NZ BOD also served as a Reinforcement Depot for the NZOC in Italy and included a Stores Convoy Unit.

 2NZEF Ordnance